manelalbella/manelalbella/README.md

   An online web app to manage a football team line up.

   **[Aplicación del Tiempo](https://el-tiempo.manelalbella.workers.dev)**
-    An online web app to test OpenMeteo free api in a rect SPA.
+    An online web app to test OpenMeteo free api in a react SPA.

 ---